linuxdeepin/deepin-system-monitor/deepin-system-monitor-main/assets/deepin-system-monitor/system-monitor/en_US/system-monitor.md

 #### Stop system service

 1. Select the **Services** tab on the System Monitor interface.
-2. Select a process that is started already, right-click it, and select **Stop**.
+2. Right-click a process that is started already and select **Stop**.
 Enter the password if an authentication window pops up.
 3. **inactive** is displayed in the **Active** column.
 4. Right-click the service and select **Refresh**.